Growing our impact through collaboration around shared objectives

 Coalition Memberships

 3-A SSI advances food safety goals through collaboration on hygienic equipment design.
-Affiliate Member organizations have a unique opportunity to lead the development of specialized education and training programs to meet the needs of their members.
-This includes participation on key committees that plan the annual 3-A SSI Summit on Hygienic Design.
-Members of 3-A SSI Affiliate Member organizations also benefit from full access to 3-A SSI Knowledge Resources and authorities, as well as reduced registration fees for the Summit.
+Affiliate Member organizations have a unique opportunity to lead the development of specialized education and training programs to meet the needs of their members and benefit from access to 3-A SSI Knowledge Resources and committees, as well as reduced registration fees for the Summit.

 Alliance for a Stronger FDA